 6.1 Cultural Statistics

-The Ministry for Culture and Heritage and Statistics New Zealand are engaged in an ongoing joint project to improve the quality of the statistical information available on the New Zealand cultural sector.
+The Ministry and Statistics New Zealand previously worked on a joint project to improve the quality of the statistical information available on the New Zealand cultural sector.
 The first publication, New Zealand Framework for Cultural Statistics Te Anga Tatauranga Tikanga-ā-Iwi o Aotearoa, was published in 1995.
 It defines the cultural sector and activities, and categorises them into nine major sections, each with data specifications.

 New Zealand Cultural Statistics 1995 Ngā Tatauranga Whakapuaki Tuariki o Aotearoa was New Zealand’s first comprehensive presentation of cultural statistics.
 It used the framework categories to present statistics on cultural workers, cultural organisations, cultural goods and services and cultural consumers.
 It also identified gaps and deficiencies in existing data sources.

 In 1996 Household Spending on Culture Ngā Whakapaunga Moni a-Kainga ki ngā Mahi Whakapuaki Tuakiri focused on a segment of cultural consumption, by gathering data on the spending of private households on the consumption of cultural goods and services.
 This report was updated as part of the Measure of Culture report in 2003 and again in 2006.

 In 1998 Employment in the Cultural Sector was released.
 Based on the 1996 Census of Population and Dwellings this report provides information on employment patterns and trends in the sector.
 Employment in the Cultural Sector also outlines the age, sex, occupation, educational background and ethnicity of these workers.
 This report was updated in 2005 and again in 2009, with both reports showing that employment in the cultural sector continues to grow at a faster rate than employment overall.